dkp1903/devagram/SRS.md

       **Step-By-Step Description :**

-      - user provide details of post that he/she want to share to system.
+      - User provides details of post that he/she wants to share to system.
-      - System work on the details of posts.
+      - System works on the details of posts.
-      - System shares the posts and give particular details.
+      - System shares the posts and gives particular details.

       ### 1.1.4 Update posts

       **Brief Description :**

-      - Users can update only own posts.
+      - Users can update only their own posts.
 Update includes changing content.

       **Step-By-Step Description :**

-      - User provide details of post that he/she want to update.
+      - User provides details of the post that he/she wants to update.
-      - System work on the details of posts.
+      - System works on the details of post.
-      - If post exists then system ask for update details else show particular message.
+      - If post exists then system asks for update details else shows a particular message.
-      - User provide update details.
+      - User provides update details.
-      - System update the post.
+      - System then updates the post.

       ### 1.1.5 Delete posts

       **Brief Description :**

-      - users can delete only own posts.
+      - Users can delete only their own posts.

       **Step-By-Step Description :**

-      - User provide details of post that he/she want to delete.
+      - User provides details of the post that he/she wants to delete.
-      - System work on the details of posts.
+      - System then works on the details of the post.
-      - If post exists then system deletes it else show particular message.
+      - If post exists then system deletes it.
+Else shows a particular message.

       ### 1.1.6 See other's posts